Don’t invest unless you’re prepared to lose all your money.

 A follow-on investment decision from the Fuel Ventures EIS Fund goes through a decision-making process, which includes approval by Fuel Ventures experienced Advisory Committee and Investment Committee, as well as the fund manager.

-By having most of the portfolio companies based in our co-working space, we have a good understanding of which of the companies are fast growing and could benefit most from follow-on investment.
+By bringing portfolio companies into our co-working space, we have a good understanding of which of the companies are fast growing and could benefit most from follow-on investment.
 This means we can deploy the fund in a short period of time, giving EIS investors the ability to carry-back their tax relief to the previous tax year.

 Key Information